You can use the links below to jump to a specific section on this page.

 Management Information Systems

-- Students must have successfully completed ISM 4113 (Systems Analysis & Design) prior to enrolling in the MIS internship course.
+- Students must have successfully completed ISM 4212 (Information for Operating Control and Data Management) prior to enrolling in the MIS internship course.

 - MIS internships count as elective credit within the Management Information Systems majors.